 This will actually need to be broken down into multiple sections as there are multiple parts making up an e-cig.
 It might seem a little complicated but in general, vaping is made of the following components:

 People are staying away from cigarettes as everyone now knows the health risks that come with it.
 The regular intake of tar and carbon monoxide lead to lung cancer and heart disease.
 Vaping is by far a healthier choice.

 A good e-cig set, like this Flare+ vape kit, can be purchased for around the £25 mark but you can find cheaper alternatives that will suit you just fine.
 This product actually comes with 2 e-cigs included so is great value for money!

 Vaping will require you to buy a tank to store the e-liquid.
 These will cost around £20 each.
 However, if you are looking at sub-ohm vaping you will not need this.

 Next, you will need to buy some e-liquid.
-These come in a variety of different different flavours and taste great.
-Not only do they taste far better than cigarettes, e-liquids are a lot healthier so it’s a win win.
+These come in a variety of different flavours and taste great.
+Not only do they taste far better than cigarettes, but e-liquids are also a lot healthier so it’s a win-win.

 A 10ml bottle will usually last for about 2 weeks but for those of you that are heavy smokers and thus will be a heavy vaper, this will probably last you for about 1 week.

 Let’s say that we will be going through one 10ml bottle a week.
 This means that we will be going through about 52 bottles a year.

 A great bottle of e-liquid can cost as little as £3.39 a bottle.
 Not to mention that you can even find some deals, for example, there is one right now where you can get 5 different flavours for £15 so your options aren’t limited.

 So to last a whole year, we are going to need around 10 of these multipacks.
 This adds up to £150 for a 52 week’s supply of liquid.